Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Virial Ratios

 Because clouds are supported jointly by thermal energy, turbulence, and magnetic fields, it is natural to consider virial parameters including additional terms.
-We define $\mathcal{T} = \mathcal{T}_{\rm kin} + \mathcal{T}_{\rm thm}$, such that the virial parameter including both nonthermal and thermal gas motions is $2\mathcal{T}/|\mathcal{W}|$.
+The virial parameter including both nonthermal and thermal gas motions is $2\mathcal{T}/|\mathcal{U}|$.
 The virial parameter accounting for the total energy is

-The time evolution of $2\mathcal{T}/|\mathcal{W}|$ (purple) and $(2\mathcal{T} + \mathcal{B})/|\mathcal{W}|$ (black) are plotted in the bottom row of Figure~\ref{f:hst2}.
-The thermal terms do not make a large difference, but the magnetic terms can lead to a factor of two increase in $\avirttot$ compared to $\avirt$, or even more for the most strongly magnetized model.
+The time evolution of $2\mathcal{T}/|\mathcal{U}|$ (purple) and $(2\mathcal{T} + \mathcal{B})/|\mathcal{U}|$ (black) are plotted in the bottom row of Figure~\ref{f:hst2}.
+The thermal terms do not make a large difference, but the magnetic term can lead to a factor of two increase in $\avirttot$ compared to $\avirt$, or even more for the most strongly magnetized model.

 The scatter plots in Figure~\ref{f:avir} show the relationship between the traditional kinetic virial parameter estimate ($\avir$) and total virial ratio ($\avirttot$) for all of the simulation snapshots taken before $t_{*,90\%}$ in the $\alpha$- (left) and $\beta$-series (right) models.
 From top to bottom, the ordinate shows the kinetic virial parameter computed using $\sigma_{\rm 1d,\perp}$, $\sigma_{\rm 1d,\parallel}$, and $\sigma_{\rm 1d}$.
 The symbols are colored by time normalized to $t_{*,0}$.
 Grey dots mark the values at $t=t_{*,0}$.